rspeer/wordfreq/README.md

     acknowledgement of Google Books Ngram Viewer as the source, and inclusion of a link to http://books.google.com/ngrams, would be appreciated.

+`wordfreq` uses MeCab, by Taku Kudo, plus Korean data files by Yongwoon Lee and Yungho Yu.
+The Korean data is under an Apache 2 license, a copy of which appears in wordfreq/data/mecab-ko-dic/COPYING.

-It also contains data derived from the following Creative Commons-licensed
+`wordfreq` also contains data derived from the following Creative Commons-licensed
 sources:

 - The Leeds Internet Corpus, from the University of Leeds Centre for Translation